 18 U.S. Code § 1111 – Murder

-Whoever is guilty of murder in the first degree shall be punished by death or by imprisonment for life;
+(b) Within the special maritime and territorial jurisdiction of the United States, whoever is guilty of murder in the first degree shall be punished by death or by imprisonment for life.

 Penalties for a First Degree Murder Conviction in New York